demiidk/PreparationGuide/JourneyToCRTE.md

 PS C:\Users\demiidk\Documents\> PowerShell.exe -ExecutionPolicy Remote-signed -File .\PowerView.ps1
 ```

-When you are able to import or execute script you can use PowerView or ActiveDirectory module to start to enumerating your system.
+When you are able to import or execute script you can use PowerView or ActiveDirectory module to start to enumerating the environment.

 <br>